-Loudoun County PRCS and Loudoun County Public Libraries are partnering on a virtual TEDEd program this summer for middle school and high school students.
+Loudoun County PRCS and Loudoun County Public Libraries are partnering on a virtual TEDEd program for middle school and high school students.
 This will be a self-paced program with guidance from teen youth leaders and adult support staff.
 The only requirement is that you have to show up to each session and complete all of the homework outside of the program.

 TED-Ed Club’s mission is to spark and celebrate the ideas of every student and educator in the world, and we’re excited to welcome you on the journey!
 Read on to learn more about TED’s global student voice initiative and how to get involved.

 What exactly is the TED-Ed Student Talks Program?